mikvikpik/mikvikpik.github.io/_posts/2019-06-14-python_intro.md

   x = "It's that easy!"
   return x
 ```
 Oh yeah, that's how a function is written, it really is that easy.
-By the way, it prints out with the quotes when the function is formed without a print function. ```"It's that easy!"```
+By the way, it prints out with the quotes when the function return is formed without a print function. ```"It's that easy!"```
 ```python
 def next_function():
   x = "This one is too!"